danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/005_kmsimg_electricity.md

 Emissions associated with the generation of electricity consumed at owned sites and tenanted sites where the reporter holds billing responsibility to the energy supplier.

 > NOTE: The transmission and distribution of energy is considered to be a *scope three* emission.
-As such, it is not included within the the Greener NHS request for *scope two* emissions from electricity consumption.
+As such, it is not included within the the Greener NHS request for *scope two* emissions from electricity consumption and is instead included in [06 Energy (well-to-tank)](/Chapters/006_kmsimg_welltotank.md).

+### Calculations: Electricity

-### Data map
+#### Data map

 | Description of data available  | Reduced calculation [RC]  | Standard calculation [SC] | Optimal calculation [OC] |
 | ------------------------------ |:---:| :---:| :---:|